msquiroga89/2023-11-29-online/index.md

 ---
 layout: workshop      # DON'T CHANGE THIS.
 root: .               # DON'T CHANGE THIS EITHER.
 (THANK YOU.)
-venue: "FIXME"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
+venue: "UNAM 23"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
 address: "online"
-country: "FIXME"      # "W3" for centrally organized online trainings or lowercase two-letter ISO country code such as "fr" of the host institution if applicable (see https://en.wikipedia.org/wiki/ISO_3166-1)
+country: "MX"      # "W3" for centrally organized online trainings or lowercase two-letter ISO country code such as "fr" of the host institution if applicable (see https://en.wikipedia.org/wiki/ISO_3166-1)
 language: "spa"
 latitude: "45"        # decimal latitude of training venue (use https://www.latlong.net/)
 longitude: "-1"       # decimal longitude of the training venue (use https://www.latlong.net)